 To reduce probability of reverse drafting during shutdown conditions, Hearth & Home Technologies strongly recommends:

-- Installing the pellet vent with a minimum vertical run of five feet, preferably terminating above the roof line. - Installing the outside air intake at least four feet below the vent termination.
+- Installing the pellet vent with a minimum vertical run of five feet. - · Installing outside air.

 To prevent soot damage to exterior walls of the house and to prevent re-entry of soot or ash into the house: